microsoft/fluentui/packages/react-portal/Spec.md

 Both `Layer` and `Portal` allow insertion of portals to the same part of the DOM element.

-v7 Layer does this through a `LayerHost` which can be rendered at any part of the React tree.
-The result is a HTMLDiv element with a specific CSS class an unique Id. `Layer` will attempt to find a `LayerHost` to mount either by CSS class or user provided `hostId`.
+v8 Layer does this through a `LayerHost` which can be rendered at any part of the React tree.
+The result is a HTMLDiv element with a specific CSS class and unique Id. `Layer` will attempt to find a `LayerHost` to mount either by CSS class or user provided `hostId`.
 The default fallback is `document.body`.
 Each `Layer` will render its own `Fabric` provider.

 The v0 `PortalBoxContext` stores a single HTMLDiv that is usually a child of `document.body` where all `Portal` components are rendered by default.
 The v0 `Provider` is rendered for the default portal element, where style and RTL overrides could be applied for all portals within.